 \end{proof}

-\begin{remark} $~$ \begin{enumerate}[(i)] \item Rietsch \cite[Section 9]{RietschJAMS} constructed $\spp_q$ and verified (1) in the way described in the above proof in order to prove a structural result about the totally non-negative part of the centralizer of a principal nilpotent element for type A. She only considered the vector $\mathbf{c}=(1)_{v\in W^P}$ which is sufficient for her need.
+\begin{remark} $~$ \begin{enumerate}[(i)] \item Rietsch \cite[Section 9]{RietschJAMS} constructed $\spp_q$ and verified (1) in the way described in the above proof in order to prove a structural result about the totally non-negative part of the centralizer of a principal nilpotent element for type A. They only considered the vector $\mathbf{c}=(1)_{v\in W^P}$, which is sufficient for their need.

 \item Lam and Rietsch \cite[Section 9]{LamRietsch} used the same arguments for the same purpose when they generalized Rietsch's result to arbitrary Lie group type.